Best cheap homeowners insurance in Columbus

 Best cheap home insurance companies Columbus

 AmFam’s inexpensive policies cover your dwelling, detached structures such as garages, your belongings, liability and loss of use coverage, which would help pay your expenses if you had to move out of your home while it was being repaired due to a covered peril.
 It offers some uncommon optional coverages, including equipment breakdown and siding protection, as well as credit theft protection and sump pump and water backup coverage.
-The company’s J.D.
+While the mobile app is geared toward auto insurance policies, the company’s J.D.
 Power rankings are about average, so you are likely to receive good customer support when you need it.

 You might think from the name that Auto-Owners writes only car insurance policies, but they have an excellent record for comprehensive homeowner coverage as well.
-The company scores the highest of any of our chosen companies on the J.D.
+Although it is not the least expensive option on the list, the company scores the highest of any of our chosen companies on the J.D.
 Power list.
 Auto-Owners offers special coverage options for high value homes, so they are a good pick if your home is worth more than the average.
 Other coverage options include guaranteed home replacement cost, equipment breakdown and special personal property coverage, which increases your coverage for personal items.

 Allstate offers policies that cover your home, land and belongings from disaster, and they do it at a reasonable price.
 Eight possible discounts can bring your premium costs down even further.
 These include a welcome discount of 10% just for switching to Allstate, as well as an early signing discount and one if you pay your premium automatically.
-Allstate also adds some extra perks to its policies, such as Claim Rateguard, which says it will ensure that your premium won’t go up just because you file a claim, and a potential 5% each year on your renewal if you don’t have a claim that year.
+Although Allstate does not have the most coverage options among these providers, it does add some extra perks to its policies, such as Claim Rateguard, which says it will ensure that your premium won’t go up just because you file a claim, and a potential 5% each year on your renewal if you don’t have a claim that year.